Dr Laura Dawkins

 Laura is an Expert Scientist in Climate Risk & Resilience.
 She develops innovative approaches for translating hazard into risk, using statistical modelling techniques to add value, informing stakeholder climate decision making.

 Areas of expertise

-Laura obtained a first class honours degree in Mathematics from the University of Bristol in 2011 and completed a PhD in Statistics at the University of Exeter in 2016, in which she used extreme value statistical approaches to better understand the relationship between extreme European windstorms and insured loss.
-As part of her PhD, Laura spent 3 months working with industry partner, Zurich Insurance.
+Laura obtained a first class honours degree in Mathematics from the University of Bristol and completed a PhD in Statistics at the University of Exeter, in which she used extreme value statistical approaches to better understand the relationship between extreme European windstorms and insured loss.
+As part of her PhD, Laura undertook a placement with an industry partner, Zurich Insurance.
 The results of this project provided Zurich with a better understanding of their wind related insurance claims, understanding which is now used to inform the pricing of natural hazard insurance in Europe.